torvalds/linux/Documentation/filesystems/proc.rst

 ------------------------

-This documentation is  part of a soon (or  so we hope) to be  released book on the SuSE  Linux distribution.
-As  there is  no complete documentation  for the /proc file system and we've used  many freely available sources to write these chapters, it  seems only fair  to give the work  back to the  Linux community.
+This documentation is  part of a soon (or  so we hope) to be  released book on the SuSE  GNU/Linux distribution.
+As  there is  no complete documentation  for the /proc file system and we've used  many freely available sources to write these chapters, it  seems only fair  to give the work  back to the  GNU/Linux community.
 This work is  based on the 2.2.*  kernel version and the  upcoming 2.4.*.
 I'm afraid it's still far from complete, but we  hope it will be useful.
 As far as we know, it is the first 'all-in-one' document about the /proc file system.
 It